ARE YOU HOSTING THE CAMP FACE-TO-FACE OR ONLINE THIS YEAR?

 - Programming and Coding

-A series of linked activities such as Summer Technology Camp, Student Ambassador Program, and year-around Challenges will be used in this program.
+ITECH-STEM summer technology camps is a part of larger project called ITECH-STEM and includes a series of linked activities such as Summer Technology Camp, Student Ambassador Program, and year-around Challenges.
 Students in grades 2-5 are the initial target population for this project.

 WHO IS ORGANIZING THIS CAMP?